AmpersandTarski/Ampersand/docs/conceptual/theory.md

 Every system contains a dataset, which represents the state of the system.
 Every interface produces and consumes events that may change the state of the system.
-This state is represented in a persistent store, aka the database [^3].
+This state is represented in a persistent store, aka the database.
 Events that the system detects may cause the state to change.

 ![Anatomy of an information system](datamigration-Pre-migration.drawio.png)